-The Administration Toolkit for C would take the profile name that is specified and cycle through the slots until it finds the correct identity.
+Entrust Authority Security Toolkit for the Java Platform (ETJava) would take the profile name that is specified and cycle through the slots until it finds the correct identity.
 The profile name (.tkn entry) should be the concatenation of the "Entrust Path" and "Entrust User" data blobs from the LunaSA with ".tkn" appended.
-A Windows based example could be something like "d:\\test\\admintk\\luna officer wf.tkn".
+A Windows based example could be something like:

+d:\\test\\admintk\\luna_officer_wf.tkn

-2.1.9 Certificate content
+2.1.5 Certificate content

-In some circumstances, it is possible that, for a given user, the contents of certificates will be controlled by the Entrust policy; attributes may appear in certificates that you are not expecting.
+In some circumstances, it is possible that, for a given user, the contents of certificates are controlled by the Entrust policy; attributes may appear in certificates that you are not expecting.
 To prevent this, make sure that any unwanted extensions are explicitly blocked in the certificate policy configuration on the CA; use the SMA UI or another Entrust tool to enforce the Subject Alternative Name content.